 If the status LED doesn't light green, check the polarity of the batteries.
-Check rechargeable batteries for a full charge.
-If you see any other flashing signal from the LED, refer to the chart on page 29 to identify the code.
+If you see any other flashing signal from the LED, refer to the chart on page 34 to identify the code.

 Use the Right Batteries Your transmitter uses AA batteries.
 Use new alkaline batteries.
 Do not use rechargeable AA cells to power the TQi transmitter, as they will not provide sufficient voltage for optimum transmitter performance.